buildspace/buildspace-projects/NFT_Collection/en/Section_4/Lesson_1_Finishing_Touches_Web_App.md

 Your website is **only** going to work on Rinkeby (since that's where your contract lives).

-We're going to to add a nice message telling users about this!
+We're going to add a nice message telling users about this!

 For that, we make a RPC request to the blockchain to see the ID of the chain our wallet connects to.
 (Why a chain and not a network?
 [Good question!](https://ethereum.stackexchange.com/questions/37533/what-is-a-chainid-in-ethereum-how-is-it-different-than-networkid-and-how-is-it))